freebasic/fbc/readme.txt

         you are not obligated to do so.
 If you do not wish to do so, delete this exception statement from your version.

-    The FreeBASIC graphics library (libfbgfx) is licensed under the GNU LGPLv2 or later.

     The FreeBASIC documentation is licensed under the GNU FDL.